Phoenix Stadium Injury Lawyers

 To prevail in a slip or trip and fall premises liability claim, you must prove the stadium owner was negligent, and that negligence caused your injuries.
 This may be fairly clear-cut if your accident was caused by a part of the physical structure in disrepair, such as a broken stairway or uneven walkway.
 On the other hand, if you slipped and fell on a floor that was wet because another spectator spilled a drink, it is not likely that the stadium owner can be found liable.
 When a temporary hazard such as a spilled drink occurs, the stadium owner has no reasonable notice of the hazard or opportunity to clean it up.

 If you have been hurt in a stadium accident, call The Husband & Wife Law Team at (602) 457-6222.
-Our Phoenix personal injury attorneys are dedicated to helping injured people throughout Arizona.
+Our Phoenix premises liability attorneys are dedicated to helping injured people throughout Arizona.

 Get Help Now